Dar Al Arkan Real Estate Development Company: W Residences Dubai-Downtown

 In February 2022, Dar Al Arkan announced the W Residences Dubai-Downtown, managed by Marriott International.
 The property is anticipated to be completed in 2025.
 It will consist of a tower with 384 exclusive residences and access to an infinity outdoor pool with views of Burj Khalifa, a terrace featuring outdoor dining and a lounge, and all of the W lifestyle amenities.
-The Residences are within close proximity to the Dubai International Airport, the Dubai International Financial Centre, and The Dubai Mall.
+The Residences are near the Dubai International Airport, the Dubai International Financial Centre, and The Dubai Mall.

 In June 2022, Dar Al Arkan began construction for the $272.25 million W Residences Dubai-Downtown property.
 The already sold-out $1 billion AED development is expected to mark the first standalone residences under the W Hotels brand.

-Aida
+Trump Organization projects

 In November 2022, Dar Al Arkan signed an agreement with The Trump Organization for its $4 billion project in Oman.
 Known as AIDA, the project is a joint venture with the Oman Tourism Development Company and will include Trump residential villas, a hotel, and a golf course built near Muscat.

+In 2025, Dar Al Arkan's subsidiary Dar Global entered into an agreement with the Trump Organization to build a golf course in Qatar, and a hotel and golf course project in Oman.